chase-lab/biodiv-patterns-course-2023/week 1/1 - Monday/readme.md

 - https://www.pflanzen-vielfalt.net/bestimmen-sammeln/baumbestimmungshilfe/knospenbestimmung/
 - https://www.baumkunde.de/baumbestimmung/laubhoelzer/bestimmung-knospen.php

 ## Part 2.
-12.00-13.00.
+12.00-13.30.
 Discussion in Seminar room (Große Steinstrasse 79/80, 2nd floor, Interim of Institute for Geobotany)

-Discussion about observations and data from forest sampling
+-Introduction and overview of the second part of this module -Discussion about observations and data from forest sampling

 ## Part 3.
-13.00-14.00.
+13.30-14.30.
 Lecture

 (see powerpoint in folder).

 ## Part 4.
-14.00-15.00  Read papers for discussion
+14.30-15.15  Read papers for discussion

 (see pdfs in folder)

 ## Part 3.
-15.00-16.00  Discussion
+15.15-16.00  Discussion